Hartlepool United edge seven goal thriller against in-form Solihull Moors

 Pools had their tails up and went in search of a third goal before the break as both Mani Dieseruvwe and Adam Campbell forced saves from Laurie Walker, who looked like he was struggling in the lashing rain, as an impressive first half came to an end for Lennie Lawrence and his side.

-There were no changes for either side at the break although fourth official Declan Brown replaced referee Williams Davis after the man in the middle was forced to withdraw following an injury.
+There were no changes for either side at the break although fourth official Declan Brown replaced referee Williams Davis after the man in the middle was forced to withdraw after falling ill.

 The Moors made a brighter start to the second half and Wilkinson lashed a venomous strike just over Brad Young's goal after 47 minutes.

-Wilkinson turned provider as the hosts drew level five minutes after the restart through Matty Warburton, who marked his return to the side with his first goal of the campaign.
+Wilkinson turned provider as the hosts drew level five minutes after the restart through Matt Warburton, who marked his return to the side with his first goal of the campaign.

 Pools became a bit stretched as Tom Parkes committed himself to a challenge but failed to get there before Wilkinson slid in Warburton and the former Stockport attacker beat Young to draw the home side level; the Leicester loanee might have been a bit disappointed to see the ball squirm underneath him.